OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 - no explicity target JPEG quality is specified
 - no change in colorspace is specified
 - no sub-windowing is requested
-- and more geneally, no change that alters pixel values
+- and more generally, no change that alters pixel values

 The generation of a tiled JPEG-in-TIFF from the original JPEG image is possible.
 Explicit assigment of target SRS and bounds are also possible.